Rong Zhu: Background

-Of Tibetan descent, as early as the age of 12, Rong began to practice Sanda.
-After three years of hard training, he did not achieve excellent results, realizing that this path might not be suitable for him, Zhu decided to switch sports and after seeing MMA on TV, and was instantly attracted by the sport.
-Later, after being introduced by his uncle, Zhu started training at Enbo Fight Club as an assistant and sparring partner for Su Mudaerji, where his duties included tasks such as carrying towels and water.
+An ethnic Tibetan, Rong began practicing Sanda since the age of 12.
+After three years of training but underachieving, he had decided to switch sports; however, upon seeing MMA on TV, he instantly became attracted to the sport.
+Later, after being introduced by his uncle, Rong started training at Enbo Fight Club as an assistant and sparring partner for Su Mudaerji, where his duties included tasks such as carrying towels and water.

 Mixed martial arts career

 Early career

 Having his first pro fight just days after his 16th birthday in 2016, Rong compiled a 17–3 record on the Chinese regional scene, most off it with the promotion WLF, where he captured the Lightweight title and defended it three times.

 Ultimate Fighting Championship

 Rong made his UFC debut against Kazula Vargas at UFC 261 on April 24, 2021.
 He lost the fight via unanimous decision.

 For his second fight in the UFC, Rong was initially scheduled to face Dakota Bush on September 18, 2021, at UFC Fight Night: Smith vs. Spann.
 However, Bush tested positive for COVID-19 during fight week and was replaced by Brandon Jenkins.
 At the weigh-ins, Rong weighed in at 158 pounds, two pounds over the lightweight non-title fight limit.
 The bout proceeded at a catchweight and he forfeited 20% of his purse to his opponent.
 He won the fight via technical knockout in round three.

 Rong faced Ignacio Bahamondes at UFC Fight Night: Makhachev vs. Green on February 26, 2022.
 At the weigh-ins, Rong weighed in at 160 pounds, 4 pounds over the lightweight non-title fight limit.
 It was the second straight fight in which he had missed weight.
 His bout proceeded at a catchweight and he was fined 40% of his purse, which went to Bahamondes.
 He lost the bout via third round submission.

-In May 2022, it was reported that Rong was released by the UFC.